Bishal-sub/bmi_calculator/README.md

 # bmi_calculator

-This is an elementary calculator implemented using Flutter, tailored for neophytes.
+This is an elementary BMI calculator implemented using Flutter, tailored for neophytes.
 The code is meticulously crafted to be accessible for beginners.

 ## Getting Started